 - We will send you a book with coupons to include with each payment.
 You can also download a Payment Coupon from our forms page to include with your payment.

 *You must hold your units for at least two calendar years (and Custom Monthly Plans must be paid in full) before you can use them.
-The unit price contains a premium over current tuition so you should plan to hold your units for at least six years before use in order to realize financial gain.
+The unit price may contain a premium over current tuition, account owners should plan to hold your units for at least six years before use in order to realize potential financial gain.

 **The 5.5% finance charge is based on the total cost of contracted units and is compounded annually over the life of the contract.
 Finance charges have been factored into Custom Monthly Plan payment amounts and are not reduced if the contract is paid off early.
 Total finance charges may be reduced by shortening the term length or by reducing the number of units in the contract.
 For more information, please review the GET Program Details Booklet.